 Note that although improvement in vision is generally reported within a day or two of wearing ortho-k overnight, the full effects may not be experienced until the lenses are worn for a few weeks.
 During this transition period, your vision will probably not be as crisp as it was with regular contacts or eyeglasses, and glare or halos around lights may be visible.
 Until ortho-k works fully, a temporary pair of eyeglasses may be required for specific actions, such as driving at night.

-Although some people have trouble wearing regular gas permeable contact lenses during the day, ortho-k GP lenses are worn while sleeping – so discomfort and awareness of the lenses in your eyes is generally not an issue.
+Although some people have trouble wearing regular gas-permeable contact lenses during the day, ortho-k GP lenses are worn while sleeping – so discomfort and awareness of the lenses in your eyes are generally not an issue.

 Some consider Ortho-K to be a non-surgical alternative to LASIK.
 Nonetheless, refractive surgeries, such as LASIK, are possible after treatment with ortho-k lenses.
 Yet because ortho-k works to reshape your cornea, you are required to stop wearing the lenses for several months before undergoing LASIK.
 This allows your eyes to return to their original shape.

 It’s important to inform your LASIK surgeon if you’ve been wearing ortho-k lenses, and you will be advised as to how long of a wait is necessary before having the laser procedure.